 Normand's excerpt is a summary account of the 1936 Texas Grand Lodge Magazine article and unquestionably a correct representation of what that article reported.
 So, in that respect, the information Normand reported is correct.
-What Ida Taylor, the primary source of that information, in cited in the 1936 article, was hardly verified, much less correct, and Taylor may not have even known her tale was full of holes and easily discredited.
+What Ida Taylor, the primary source of that information, cited in the 1936 article was hardly verified, much less correct, and Taylor may not have even known her tale was full of holes and easily discredited.

-First, the sheriff of Weakley Country in 1835 was Peleg Terrell.52 He was not related to E.M.
+The sheriff of Weakley County in 1835 was Peleg Terrell.52 He was not related to E.M.
 Taylor.
-Second, E.M.
+E.M.
 Taylor lived in Fulton, Kentucky, not Paducah.
-Furthermore, the "lodge at Weakley County, near Crockett's home," did not burn during the Civil War.
+And the "lodge at Weakley County, near Crockett's home," did not burn during the Civil War.